Pub & Club Guide

 676 Bristol Road

-This recently refurbished pub offers a regularly changing selection of cask and craft beers.
+This student friendly pub offers a regularly changing selection of cask and craft beers.
 You can order a 2 or 3 pint flagons of any draught or have a 1/3 pint taster selection (3 x 1/3 pint).
 There are three hand pulls rotating cask ales and five fonts serving a variety of craft beers alongside a couple of polypins of real ciders on the bar.
 The one large open-plan room is bustling but not noisy and offers plenty of large tables and small snug areas.
 It is a roomy but cosy pub with a relaxed, friendly atmosphere.
 Sport is shown on plenty of screens but this doesn't dominate the room.
 As you'd expect for a pub in the heart of Selly Oak it is a mainly student crowd but with a good proportion of locals.
-The food menu is a good with a wide selection from breakfast to burgers.
+The food menu is good with a wide selection from breakfast to burgers.
 Check out the menu on their website.

 - British Oak